pnuehrenberg/vassi/docs/source/4_import_data.rst

             print(dataset_type.REQUIRED_COLUMNS(target), "\n")

 Let's create some example behavioral annotations for the two groups that were initialized above.
 Both have the same number of animals, but :code:`group_1` targets individual (non-social) behavior, whereas :code:`group_2` targets social (dyadic) behavior.
 This is reflected in the required columns, individual annotations only needs an :code:`'actor'` column, but dyadic annotations require an :code:`'actor'` and :code:`'recipient'` column.
-Each annotation interval (row) also needs a value for the behavioral :code:`category`, and :code:`'start'` and :code:`'stop'` timestamps.
+Each annotation interval (row) also needs a value for the behavioral :code:`'category'`, and :code:`'start'` and :code:`'stop'` timestamps.

-If you collected your behavioral data with scoring software such as BORIS, you can use pandas to read the data into a DataFrame, drop unnecessary columns, and rename columns to match the required columns.
+If you collected your behavioral data with scoring software such as BORIS, you can use :mod:`~pandas` to read the data into a :class:`~pandas.DataFrame`, drop unnecessary columns, and rename columns to match the required columns.

 .. attention::
     When creating annotated dataset objects, the behavioral annotation data is checked to meet a few requirements.
 All required columns must be present and intervals should be strictly non-overlapping per actor (also across different actor-recipient dyads).
 Intervals should also be sorted by :code:`'start'` timestamps.